cjmielke/RxRx19-analysis/README.md

 Note that this file will only contain ~50 drug hits if only 5% of the dataset was clustered with tSNE.
 To reproduce the list of drug candidates above, an overnight clustering is needed.
 The units of this radius are the same as the embedding space, and need to be tweaked.
 0.05 produced a very "clustered" neighborhood for my overnight run, but for smaller dataset sizes, this nearest neighbor search strategy doesn't perform well.
 Im considering better algorithms to find drug candidates.

 I think a better approach is to fit a gaussian mixture model to the homeostatic clusters in this embedding space, and consider drug hits that fall within a threshold radius.

+# Todo

+### Better approaches

+One could (ab)use a supervised training method as well.
+Consider a classifier which maps the 1024-dimensional embedding vector to a sigmoidal output that predicts uninfected/infected.
+This would need to be carefully regularized so as to not overtrain.

+Once trained however, drugs could be ranked by finding embedding vectors that produce the highest output probabilities of an "uninfected" classification.

+### Crazy ideas

+Splitting a well into 4 sites is a clever way of creating replicates, but this approach can be generalized to smaller and smaller divisions of each well.
+Taking this to the extreme, one could segment the images into individual cells, and train a model to produce embedding vectors for each!
+This strategy might better pick up morphological changes that only impact small numbers of cells in the well.

+I suspect the best way to train such a model would be with a triplet loss function!
+Borrowed from facial recognition, this technique could produce vectors that describe the "identity" of cells in a specific treatment state, but invariant to positions and orientation.
+When triplet loss is applied to face recognition, identity vectors are produced that uniquely identify a face regardless of the specific scene that face is found in.

+### Fun ideas

+I want to find a clever model that incorporates the SMILES strings alongside the embedding vectors.
+Will be thinking of this!